intelligence38000/android-docs/src/pages/plugins/overview/places.md

 ### Display as a fragment

 If you need more control over the UI and would like to place the Autocomplete component inside an activity container, you can use the provided `PlaceAutocompleteFragment` to include the search UI.
 This class extends the [Support Library Fragment](https://developer.android.com/reference/android/support/v4/app/Fragment.html) implementation, which means the `SupportFragmentManager` should be used.
-In the code snippet provided below, we first check to ensure no more than one `autocompleteFragment` instance is always being used.
-If there isn't an instance of `autocompleteFragment`, we create a new one and add it to the container.
-If there is, we simply display the `autocompleteFragment` to the user using the `TAG`.
+In the code snippet provided below, it checks to make sure no more than one `autocompleteFragment` instance is always being used.
+If there isn't an instance of `autocompleteFragment`, it creates a new one and adds it to the container.
+If there is, it displays the `autocompleteFragment` to the user using the `TAG`.

 {{
 <CodeLanguageToggle id="display-fragment" />